MicrosoftDocs/SupportArticles-docs/support/sql/install/understanding-dotnet-framework-requirements.md

 ## Microsoft .NET Framework prerequisites for SQL Server 2008 R2 and earlier versions of SQL Server

-The following table summarizes the .NET Framework version requirements for various versions and Editions of SQL Server and explains whether the product is included with setup media and whether it is installed as part of setup.
+The following table summarizes the .NET Framework version requirements for various versions and Editions of SQL Server and explains whether the product is included with setup media and whether it's installed as part of setup.

 Table 1: